Combined Authority members

 Councillor Claire Douglas

 Claire is the leader of City of York Council and the leader of the Labour Group.
 She has represented the Heworth ward since she was elected in 2019.
+Claire is also a member of the York & North Yorkshire Combined Authority where she fulfils the role of Deputy Mayor.

 Before being elected Claire worked in a range of roles starting as a science teacher before working in IT for a period in the US.
 She then carried her interest in IT into running her own business for 16 years in York.